 A quick look at prescription weight loss medications

 - GLP-1 agonists [liraglutide (Saxenda) and semaglutide (Wegovy)]

 - appetite suppressants

-Two GLP-1 agonists have been approved for weight loss, including liraglutide (Saxenda) and semaglutide (Wegovy).
-Both are available as a self-administered injection, but liraglutide is administered once daily, while semaglutide is only injected once per week.
+Three GLP-1 agonists have been approved for weight loss, including liraglutide (Saxenda), semaglutide (Wegovy), and tirzepatide (Zepbound).
+All three are available as a self-administered injection, but liraglutide is administered once daily, while semaglutide and tirzepatide are only injected once per week.

 Though not approved specifically for weight loss, some other GLP-1 agonists intended to treat type 2 diabetes are sometimes prescribed off-label for weight management,